Pump up the adrenaline on your Australian holiday with these seven adventures.

 Raft through an ancient rainforest

 Rafting the Franklin, one of the world's last untamed rivers, is a magnificent wilderness adventure through deep gorges, drifting in tranquil pools one moment and navigating exhilarating rapids the next.
 It's a remote journey through some of the world's most awe-inspiring scenery, including rainforest and ancient huon pine forests.
-The season runs from Oct to April and most trips take between five and 10 days.
+The season runs from October to April, and most trips take between five and ten days.
 Numerous rafting companies specialise in Franklin River expeditions, departing from Hobart and Launceston.

 Where is it?